raghubhogireddy/Java-Functional-Reactive-Programming/README.md

 5. Method Body
 6. Return Statement

 **Lambda** :
+A lambda expression is a short anonymous function that can be used to implement functional interfaces
-1. A list of Parameters
+1. A list of Parameters : Parameter list: (a, b)
-2. An Arrow ->  which seperates  the list of  parameters from body of lambda
+2. An Arrow token ->  which seperates  the list of  parameters from body of lambda
 3. The  body of  lambda

 **Most used  Functional Interfaces**
 1. Predicate : Tests Condition
+`

+`
 2. Consumer : Takes/Consume something
 3. Function : Takes something returns nothing
 4. Supplier : Supplies/Return something